Skip to content

 • EU Agrees Binding Carbon Cuts

-• Blog Post Climate change European Union extreme energy
+• Climate impacts European Union extreme energy

 European countries have agreed to a fresh cut in CO2 emissions covering the period after the Kyoto agreement finishes in 2012.
 The agreement calls for a cut of 20 per cent on 1990 levels but that figure will rise to 30 per cent if it can be agreed internationally.